DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-davidsky0995/README.md

 -When disproving something, all you need is a counter example.

 -Recursive is a detailed definition for a certain equation or function.

+#Week 5

+-Recursive goes back to the previous equation to answer the current equation.

+-There are two steps in Mathematical Induction:
+* Basis rule (It's like substitution to show that the equation used is valid and applicable.)
+* Induction (Actually showing that the two equaitons are equal by manipulating the equations to make the left and rights side equal.